ideaPeng/UW-Madison-CS642/HW02/solution.md

 For the username manipulation, we can simply append `';--` , making the SQL terminate and let the rest of the text be the comment.
 For example, when we want to login to the user account `attacker`, we will first register the account `attacker';--` and then we use this username again and a arbitrary password to login.
 The account we login will be `attack`.

 ### TODO
+- For a, add redirection after sending the request
-- Add redirection after logging in
+- For c, add redirection after logging in